koaning/spacy-report/readme.md

 The goal of `accuraCy` is to offer static reports for spaCy models that help users make better decisions on how the models can be used.
-At the moment the project supports reports for threshold values for classification models trained with spaCy.
+At the moment the project supports reports for threshold values for classification.

 Here's a preview of what to expect: